-Alaïa was born in Tunis on 7 June 1939.His parents were wheat farmers but his glamorous twin sister inspired his love for couture.A French friend of his mother fed Alaïa's instinctive creativity with copies of Vogue
+Alaïa was born in Tunis on 7 June 1939.His parents were wheat farmers but his glamorous twin sister inspired his love for couture.A French friend of his mother fed Alaïa's instinctive creativity with copies of Vogue.

 He began studying sculpture where he gained valuable insights into the human form.After his graduation, Alaïa began working as a dressmaker's assistant.
 He soon began dressing private clients, and in 1957 he moved to Paris to work in fashion design.
 In Paris, he started to work at Christian Dior as a tailleur, but soon moved to work for Guy Laroche for two seasons, then for Thierry Mugler until he opened his first atelier in his little rue de Bellechasse apartment the late 1970s.